ibm-cloud-docs/power-iaas/creating-ssh-key.md

 ## Setting the scope of an SSH key in a {{site.data.keyword.powerSys_notm}} workspace
 {: #scope-ssh}

-n a {{site.data.keyword.powerSys_notm}} workspace, when you create the SSH key, you can set the scope of an SSH key as `Workspace` or `Account`.
+In a {{site.data.keyword.powerSys_notm}} workspace, when you create the SSH key, you can set the scope of an SSH key as `Workspace` or `Account`.
 When you set the scope of an SSH key as `Workspace`, the SSH key is available only in the workspace where it is created and not available in other workspaces.
 When you set the scope of an SSH key as `Account`, the SSH key is available in all the workspaces under the account.
 However, you can delete the SSH key only from the workspace in which it is created.
 Therefore, the security and privacy of the SSH key is improved.
 {: shortdesc}